Warner Bros. Animation Bows ‘Looney Tunes Cartoons’ Short (EXCLUSIVE)

 At the moment, a finalized distribution plan has not been announced, but the Warner Bros.
 Animation team hasn’t ruled out anything.
 It seems likely then that “Looney Tunes Cartoons” could end up on traditional broadcast networks, digital platforms or perhaps accompanying feature films in the theater.

-Before ending with the now-finished “Curse of the Monkey Bird,” a short in progress screened at last year’s Warner Bros.
+Before ending with the now-finished Porky and Daffy short, screened in progress at last year’s Warner Bros.
 Animation studio focus in Annecy, Browngardt credited his older brother for instilling his love of animation, and recalled a trip to NYC to see Chuck Jones screen a collection of shorts when he was just a child.

 “That was the first time in my life that I experienced watching cartoon animation with a live audience, and there is nothing like it.
 To be here today, and share these with a live audience was really special,” he finished, perhaps choking up a bit before starting the last cartoon.